oasis-observatory/oasis-generator/README.md

 Experimental generator producing single-ASI and multi-ASI foresight scenarios using local LLM models.

 The **OASIS Generator** is an open-source module for creating narrative simulations of Artificial Superintelligence (ASI) emergence and interaction.
-It generates structured scenarios based on the schema, and stores them in a local SQLite database for later mapping or analysis.
+It generates structured scenarios defined by the schema, and stores them in a local SQLite database for later mapping or analysis.
 It can generate both **single-agent (single-ASI)** and **multi-agent (muli-ASI)** scenarios, each accompanied by interpretive narratives and thematic indicators.
 It is an experimental tool for producing foresight-style reports on potential futures of Artificial Superintelligence, with potential application in research, educational and creative projects.